Common Questions

 There’s no substitute for having an IBCLC assess your specific situation and help you know how to apply all the available information!

-GlobalHealthMedia.org - Amazing videos for the visual learners
+GlobalHealthMedia.org - Amazing videos for the visual learners (and avaialble in multiple languages!)

 KellyMom.com - Evidence-based information on so many topics